ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/microbit-basic.md

 Here are some examples of what you can do:

 ### Temperature logger
 Log data at a regular interval.
 Make sure you don't send too much data too often, or you might run out of data quota.

 ![Temperature logger example blocks](img/microbit-temp-logger.png)

 ### Sending a message when _something happens_
 To reduce power and data consumption, you can choose to only send data when _something happens_.
 You read a sensor value and send an alert when the value is not within the expected range.
 What sensor to use depends of the use-case, but you can connect almost any sensor that runs on 3.3V to the micro:bit, and many of the most popular ones have a micro:bit extension already.

 Say you have a fridge or freezer with food worth a lot of money in a building you don't visit that often.
 If the fridge/freezer suddenly stops working you'd like to know as soon as possible.
 Here is one way that could be solved.

 ![Example code for fridge alert](img/microbit-fridge-alert.png)

+## API reference
+See the GitHub repository for full [API documentation](https://github.com/ExploratoryEngineering/pxt-nbiot#api-reference) for the micro:bit extension

 [1]: https://shop.exploratory.engineering/collections/frontpage/products/ee-nbiot-01-v1-1-breakout-module
 [2]: https://www.u-blox.com/en/product/sara-n2-series#tab-documentation-resources